-Fiscal Year 2016 Say-On-Pay Vote
+2017 Say-On-Pay Advisory Vote

-At the Company's fiscal year 2016 Annual Meeting, over 97% of the shareholders casting a ballot voted to approve the Company's executive compensation program.
+At the Company's 2017 Annual Meeting, 96.97% of the shareholders casting a ballot voted to approve the Company's executive compensation program.
 After considering these non-binding, advisory vote results, the compensation committee believes the results reflect the shareholders' concurrence that the Company's executive compensation program is designed in an appropriate manner, consistent with sound corporate governance principles, and supports the Company's strategic and business objectives.
-Additionally, the compensation committee believes these results demonstrate shareholders' concurrence that the executive compensation program maintains an appropriate balance between utilizing responsible, measured pay practices and effectively ensuring the interests of the NEOs are incentivized by, and aligned with, the creation of long-term value for the Company's shareholders.
-Consequently, the compensation committee intends to continue following the executive compensation philosophy, policies and practices it has historically utilized, and update certain compensation elements from time to time as market compensation trends evolve to best practices.
-The Company's shareholders approved at the fiscal year 2015 Annual Meeting an annual frequency for this shareholder vote to approve the Company's executive compensation program, and the next 'say-on-frequency" vote will be held at the Company's fiscal year 2018 Annual Meeting.
+Additionally, the compensation committee believes these results demonstrate shareholders' concurrence that the executive compensation program maintains an appropriate balance between utilizing responsible, measured pay practices and effectively ensuring the interests of the NEOs are incentivized by, and aligned with, the creation of long-term value for the Company's Consequently, the compensation committee intends to continue following the executive shareholders. compensation philosophy, policies and practices it has historically utilized, and update certain compensation elements from time to time as market compensation trends evolve to best practices.
+Under Section 14A of the Securities and Exchange Act of 1934, as amended, enacted as part of the Dodd-Frank Act, AZZ's shareholders are entitled to vote at least once every six years regarding whether the shareholder advisory vote on executive compensation should occur every one, two or three years (i.e., "say-on-frequency").
+At the Company's 2015 Annual Meeting, the shareholders approved an annual frequency for this shareholder vote to approve the Company's executive compensation program, and the board of directors expects to hold the next "say-on-frequency" vote at the Company's 2021 Annual Meeting.